oracle/graal/truffle/docs/HostCompilation.md

           CUTOFF com.oracle.truffle.api.CompilerDirectives.shouldNotReachHere()                                                               [inlined   -1, monomorphic false, deopt false, inInterpreter false, propDeopt  true, subTreeInvokes    0, subTreeCost   98, incomplete false,  reason propagates transferToInterpreter]
 ```

-Note that we have also used the `-Dgraal.Dump=:3 ` optino, which sends the graphs to any running `IdealGraphVisualizer` instance for further inspection.
+Note that we have also used the `-Dgraal.Dump=:3 ` option, which sends the graphs to any running `IdealGraphVisualizer` instance for further inspection.
 To debug CUTOFF decisions for incomplete exploration (entries with `incomplete  true`) use the `-Dgraal.TruffleHostInliningPrintExplored=true` option to see all incomplete subtrees in the log.